suobset/skushagra/content/about.md

 My focus is low-level systems programming—the kind of work where you're thinking about memory layouts, build systems, and why something takes 40 minutes to compile when it should take 9.

-**Current interests:** Operating systems, compiler development, molecular dynamics simulation, LLMs as an accessibility tool, and making software that respects both the machine and the person using it.
+**Current interests:** Cybersecurity, Embedded Systems, Operating systems, compiler development, molecular dynamics simulation, LLMs as an accessibility tool, and making software that respects both the machine and the person using it.

 ## Current Projects